noman2590/cpt-administration/README.md

-WP Custom Post Types
+My Custom Post Types
 ====================

-This is the development repository for WP Custom Post Types , a WordPress plugin that lets you manage custom post types for your website.
-A copy of the plugin package is downloadable from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/wp-custom-post-types/).
+This is the development repository for My Custom Post Types , a WordPress plugin that lets you manage custom post types for your website.
+A copy of the plugin package is downloadable from the [WordPress.org Plugin Directory](https://wordpress.org/plugins/my-custom-post-types/).

 License